operate-first/apps/docs/content/argocd-gitops/docs/get_access_to_argocd.md

 If your OCP `Group` is not listed here then please follow [these instructions][argocd_onboarding] to get your team onboarded.

-If your team is already onboarded to ArgoCD (and thuse listed in `dex.config`) but you are not in it, then please follow [these instructions][group_add] to get added to your team.
+If your team is already onboarded to ArgoCD (and thus listed in `dex.config`) but you are not in it, then please follow [these instructions][group_add] to get added to your team.